HEALTH AND SAFETY

 Our team strives to provide a fun and safe atmosphere at Inkcarceration.
 It is your job to be responsible while having a good time.
 Underage drinking is prohibited as well as drugs of any kind (incl. cannabis, cannabis products).
 If you plan to drink alcohol on grounds, please also keep hydrated.
 Water stations are FREE, utilize that option!

 While there will be security onsite, Inkcarceration cannot be responsible for lost or stolen items.
 When leaving your campsite and/or vehicle, please take valuables with you and lock your vehicle.
-Lockers are available in General Admission and VIP, and can be reserved now .
+Lockers are available in General Admission and VIP.
+Lockers are available to reserve currently, .
 A detailed list of what is and is not allowed in the festival grounds can be found on our page.